phylum-dev/documentation/docs/knowledge_base/policy_examples.md

 The policy transforms your threat model into a description of why the job is being blocked.
 There are multiple ways to define why a job should be blocked.

+The `METADATA` block contains `OPA` [Annotations](https://www.openpolicyagent.org/docs/latest/annotations/) which correlate to the schema and can be used for type checking.

 ## Blocking an issue

 The most common reason to block a job is because one of the dependencies has a known issue within one of Phylum's risk domains.